EEGLAB Filtering FAQ

 - When treating the line noise, use CleanLine() instead of notch filter because the former is phase-invariant.

-When downsampling data (which is useful for multivariate Granger causality analysis), use mild anti-aliasing filter and do not let the stopband below the Nyquist frequency.
+- When downsampling data (which is useful for multivariate Granger causality analysis), use mild anti-aliasing filter and do not let the stopband below the Nyquist frequency.
 In practice, use the following example.
-In this example, you are downsampling your data to 200Hz, with the cutoff frequency being 160Hz (i.e. 200Hz*0.8) and the transient bandwidth 80Hz (i.e. 200Hz*0.4).
+In this example, you are downsampling your data to 200Hz (i.e., Nyquist frequency is 100Hz), with the cutoff frequency being 80Hz (i.e. 100Hz*0.8) and the transition bandwidth 40Hz (i.e. 100Hz*0.4).

 EEG = pop_resample(EEG, 200, 0.8, 0.4);